 Good documentation makes material understandable, verifiable, and reusable.
 Just making data available to others does not make it usable or useful.
-If you or others come back to your data in some time they need this documentation to understand for example, information about when, why, and by whom the data was created, what methods were used, and explanation of acronyms, or jargon.
+If you or someone else comes back to your data at a later time, they will need this documentation to understand when, why, and by whom the data was created, what methods were used, and explanation of acronyms, or jargon.

-Research funder requirements now demand researchers to create and make metadata openly available, thereby facilitating access and re-use to often complex datasets.
+Research funder requirements now demand researchers to create and make documentation and metadata openly available, thereby facilitating access and re-use to often complex datasets.

 "Research data should be accompanied by high-quality documentation and metadata to provide secondary users with essential information to independently understand the data, enable discovery, and allow for scientific re-use.
 Documentation should describe at least the origin of data, fieldwork and data collection methods, processing and/or the researcher’s management of the data.
 Individual data items such as variables or transcripts should be clearly labelled and described."
 (ESRC Research Data Policy (pdf), Principle 3 Implementation Note, March 2015)

 Please note that Lancaster University also expects researchers to create metadata that is "sufficient to enable other researchers to understand how it was created or acquired, and, if it is to be made openly available, to discover it and assess its reuse potential."
 (Lancaster University Research Data Management Policy, Word).

 Supporting documentation can include information on:

 - What hardware and software were used to create the data?